Luke Foley, since 2015. Previously member of the Legislative Council 2010-2015.

 Luke Foley led Labor into the 2015 election.
 The Coalition was re-elected, although with a smaller majority.

-Labor does not have a huge majority in Auburn, but Luke Foley shouldn’t have any trouble retaining his seat.
+Labor does not have a huge majority in Auburn, but Labor shouldn’t have much trouble retaining this seat.

 |Kays Ahmed||No Land Tax||1,857||4.2||+4.2|